Routine Genetic Testing

 Testing of all known hyperinsulinism genes is available via targeted next generation sequencing analysis, this can be undertaken either as a first line test for those who are responsive to treatment or as part of cascade testing once mutations in the ABCC8 and KCNJ11 genes have been excluded by Sanger sequencing.
 A list of the genes captured on this panel can be found here.

 Routine diagnostic genetic testing is provided by the Exeter Molecular Genetics laboratory.
-Further information regarding costs and sample requirements can be found on the Exeter Diagnostic Laboratory wesbite.
-Research funded testing is possible for individuals without means to fund the analysis, please contact S.Flanagan@exeter.ac.uk to discuss individual cases.
+Further information regarding costs and sample requirements can be found on the Exeter Diagnostic Laboratory website.
+For those families who are unable to afford testing, either through their own healthcare provider or by personal means, it is possible to apply for funding to cover the associated costs.
+This funding has been generously donated by Congential Hyperinsulinism International.
+Please contact Dr Sarah Flanagan at S.Flanagan@exeter.ac.uk to discuss eligibility of individuals cases.

 Prenatal testing may be possible for some families with a history of congenital hyperinsulinism.
 Please contact Dr Jayne Houghton (firstname.lastname@example.org) to discuss individual cases.